gjbex/Fortran-MOOC/docs/text_output.md

 The edit descriptor for character values is `A` or `A<w>` where `<w>` represents the width.
 If the width `<w>` is omitted, the length of the string will be used.
-If the width is larger than the length of the string, the output is right-aligned, and padded with spaces.
+If the width is larger than the length of the string, the output is left-aligned, and padded with spaces.

 ### General edit descriptor